-Students will be required to have an extra pair of shoes at school that will be worn inside of the school at all times.
+Students will be required to have an extra pair of shoes at school that will be always worn inside of the school.
 This will ensure they have proper footwear for physical education in the gym as well as reducing the amount of sand and mud that is tracked in from shoes worn outside.
-In case of fire, students are required to wear shoes at all times during the school day.
+In case of fire, students are required to always wear shoes during the school day.
 "Heelies" are a safety concern and should not be worn at school.